railsuser2014/openobject-doc-book-en/source/technical_guide/ecommerce.rst

 :name: E-commerce Category, char, required

-    *Add the Category name which you want to display on the website.*
+    *Add the category name which you want to display at the website.*